bikashdaga/my-links/README.md

 - [The Profile by Cyber Risk Institute](https://cyberriskinstitute.org/the-profile/) - Consolidates 2,300+ regulations into 277 diagnostic statements and gives financial institutions one simple framework to rely on, based on ISO and NIST -- `article`
 - [tink](https://github.com/google/tink) - Smiple, small, secure crypto library by Google -- `C++`
 - [Tomb](https://github.com/dyne/tomb) - zsh wrapper script for cryptsetup + gpg + LUKS volumes -- `shell`
+- [Trike](https://www.octotrike.org/) - OSS threat modeling tool that has a goal to automate the repetitive parts of threat modeling, so that all an analyst has to do is analyze the system, i.e. think -- `various lang`
 - [Tripwire](https://github.com/Tripwire/tripwire-open-source) - File integrity checker and monitor, replacement for the now closed-source Tripwire -- `C`
 - [Tron](https://github.com/bmrf/tron) - Scan, clean, and disinfect Windows machines with a single tool, a glorified collection of batch files that automates the process, must download from the Reddit link -- `various lang`
 - [Ultimate List of SANS Cheat Sheets](https://www.sans.org/blog/the-ultimate-list-of-sans-cheat-sheets/) - Need help cutting through the cybersecurity noise? -- `collection`